Extremal functions with vanishing condition: Interpolation at zeros of LP-functions

 \item For all real $w$ we have

 \end{enumerate} \end{lemma}

 \begin{proof} Equation \eqref{h-rep} implies for all $n$ and all real $w$

-The functions $g$, $g'$, and $g''$ are nonnegative on $\R$ by Lemma \ref{g''properties}, and $g'''$ has exactly one sign change on $\R$ by Lemma \ref{gc-sign-changes} applied to $g''$.
+The functions $g$, $g'$, and $g''$ are nonnegative on $\R$ by Lemma \ref{g''properties}, and $g'''$ has exactly one change of sign on $\R$ by Lemma \ref{gc-sign-changes} applied to $g''$.
 Since $g''$ is even, the sign change is located at the origin.
 It follows that for all real $w$ and $n\in\{0,1\}$, as well as for $n=2$ and $w\le 0$,

 which implies inequality \eqref{hAlphaDerivativeBounds}.

 To prove \eqref{ha(0)} we differentiate \eqref{h-def} and set $w=0$ to get

 We perform an integration by parts, apply that $g''$ is even, and use \eqref{g''CI} to obtain